-The Academy has strong collaborative links with its five partner primary schools, which form the Local Learning Community (The BLC), supporting transition and other learning partnerships within the group.
-In addition, Braunton Academy has close informal partnerships with local Colleges, secondary schools, special schools and behavioural support units in the North Devon Area: this collective of school's are called The North Devon Academic Board (NORDAB).
-The Academy also works closely with the Dartmoor Teaching School Alliance, the North Devon Teaching School Alliance, and the PiXL organisation, a nationwide group of schools working together to raise attainment across the curriculum and the Dartmoor Teaching School Alliance (DTSA).
+In addition, Braunton Academy has close informal partnerships with local Colleges, secondary schools, special schools and behavioural support units in the North Devon Area.
+More formal relationships are undertaken with the other North Devon secondary school through The North Devon Academic Board (NORDAB).
+The Academy also works closely with the Dartmoor Teaching School Alliance (DTSA), the North Devon Teaching School Alliance (NDTSA), and the PiXL organisation, a nationwide group of schools working together to raise attainment across the curriculum.
 None of these partnerships or collaborations can either control or significantly influence the decisions and operations of Braunton Academy Trust.